 That’s a perfectly good way to test subject lines.
 But for most of us by the time we’ve sent the emails out to the test segments, we’ve run out of subscribers.
 Instead of giving up on testing completely, you could post a couple of updates with test headlines on Twitter or Facebook.
 Test your subject lines/headlines there, pick a winner, then mail that winning subject line to your email subscribers.

 Is it a perfect test?
 No. Social media is a different medium than email, so the results on social posts might not exactly translate into the same results in email.
 And your test social posts won’t be going out at exactly the same time, so that muddies the results a bit, too.
 But it’s good enough for most marketers.
-And it’s definitely better than just guessing which subject line is best (though there are a couple of tools that can give you feedback on which subject line might perform best).
+And it’s definitely better than just guessing which subject line is best.

 Want details on how to do a test like this?
 Check out Social Media Examiner’s article about testing blog post headlines on Twitter.
 Yep – you can test blog post headlines – or even ebook titles – with this tactic.